Instance Methods #

 }Logic Explanation:

-LevelTracker uses static to define the unlock and isUnlocked methods.
-These methods manage global game progress (the highest unlocked level) without relying on a specific player instance.
+LevelTracker uses static to define unlock and isUnlocked methods.
+These methods manage global game progress (highest unlocked level) without relying on specific player instances.

 class SomeClass {